pmanzoni/MQTT_handson_code/docs/An hands-on introduction to MQTT.md

-# Installing the MQTT broker
+# Block 0: Installing the MQTT broker

 > ***You can install a broker either in you computer or, if you have one available, in a Raspberry Pi.***